-A student may receive a grade of Incomplete (I) if at least 50 percent of the course requirements have been completed with passing grades, but for some justifiable reason, acceptable to the instructor, the student has been unable to complete the full requirements of the course.
-At the time a grade of I is given, the instructor must stipulate in writing to the student and to the Office of the Registrar the requirements and completion date that are to be met and the grade that will be given if the requirements are not met by the completion date.
-The maximum period of time allowed to clear the Incomplete grade normally is 12 months.
-If the Incomplete grade is not cleared by the date set by the instructor or by the end of the 12-month deadline, the grade of I will be changed to the grade provided by the instructor at the time the Incomplete was assigned or to a grade of F if no alternate grade was provided.
-The grade of I is not given in lieu of a grade of F or W, or other grade, each of which is prescribed for other specific circumstances.
+A student may receive a grade of Incomplete (I) if at least 50 percent of the course requirements have been completed with passing grades, but for some justifiable reason acceptable to the instructor, the student has been unable to complete the full requirements of the course.
+At the time a grade of I is given, the instructor must stipulate in writing to the student and to the University Registrar's Office the requirements and completion date that are to be met and the grade that will be given if the requirements are not met by the completion date.
+The maximum period of time allowed to clear the Incomplete is 12 months.
+If the Incomplete grade is not cleared by the date set by the instructor, the grade of I will be changed to the grade provided by the instructor at the time the Incomplete was assigned or to a grade of I in oalternate grade was provided.
+The grade of I is not given in lieu of a grade of I or I0, or other grade, each of which is prescribed for other specific circumstances.